MOHITKOURAV01/Dino/README.md

 * Features:-

-Works offline
+Works offline.

-Unique flame-themed design
+Unique flame-themed design.

-Smooth animations and responsive controls
+Smooth animations and responsive controls.

-Auto-starts when no internet is detected
+Auto-starts when no internet is detected.

-Jump and dodge obstacles to survive
+Jump and dodge obstacles to survive.

 * How to Play:-